A guide to Berkeley ADU building regulations in California

 A well-built and thoughtfully designed ADU can boost the market value of your property, often 25%- 35% higher in urban areas.

-Creates additional space for your family, regardless of their age or needs.
+Creates additional space and nearby independent living for your family, regardless of their age or needs.

 Expands Current Living Space

-Adapts to needs like home office, guest house, or studio.
+Adapts to needs like home office, guest house, or studio, and can include other spaces such as kitchens, bathrooms, or living areas.

 Generates Rental Income